jjcurtin/study_template/README.md

 - slide set(s) for talks based on the study

-It is based off of a tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html) but expanded to include linked posters and talks and with some customizations for our workflow and preferences.
+It is based loosely off of a tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html) but expanded to include linked posters and talks and with some customizations for our workflow and preferences.

 ## Introductory Reading